 Due to the dynamic and interactive nature of courses in the COE, all students are expected to attend and actively participate in all classes.
-Students must attend at least 80% of class time to receive a passing grade for the course (at the discretion of the instructor).
+Students must attend at least 80% of class and online session time in order to receive a passing grade for the course (at the discretion of the instructor).
 Should there have extenuating circumstances, notify the instructor immediately.
 (Adopted by the COE Governance Community, December, 1997).